Macross Plus vs. Top Gun: Maverick — The Man–Machine Frontier

 wings sweeping back, engines singing their feral hymn.

-She still growls — fading, out of this world… immortal.
+she still growls — fading, out of this world… the Huntress, eternal.

 Cultural Afterburn